Kropyvnytskyi: Kropyvnytskyi

-The President of Ukraine, Petro Poroshenko, signed the bill banning Communist symbols on May 15, 2015, which required places associated with communism to be renamed within a six-month period.
-On 25 October 2015 (during local elections) 76.6% of the Kirovohrad voters voted for renaming the city to Yelisavetgrad.
-A draft law at the time before the Ukrainian parliament would prohibit any names associated with Russian history since the 14th century, which would make the name Yelisavetgrad inadmissible as well.
+The President of Ukraine, Petro Poroshenko, signed the bill on decommunization in Ukraine on 15 May 2015, which required places associated with the communist past to be renamed within a six-month period.
+On 25 October 2015 (during local elections) 76.6% of the Kirovohrad voters voted for renaming the city to Yelysavethrad.
+A draft law at the time before the Ukrainian parliament would prohibit any names associated with Russian history since the 14th century, which would make the name Yelysavethrad inadmissible as well.
 A committee of the Verkhovna Rada (Ukraine's parliament) chose the name Inhulsk on 23 December 2015.
 This name is a reference to the nearby Inhul river.
-On 31 March 2016 the State Construction, Regional Policy and the Local help committee of the Verkhovna Rada recommended to parliament to rename Kirovohrad to Kropyvnytskyi.
+On 31 March 2016 the Verkhovna Rada Committee for Nation Building, Regional Politics and Local Self-Government recommended to parliament to rename Kirovohrad to Kropyvnytskyi.
 This name is a reference to writer, actor and playwright Marko Kropyvnytskyi, who was born near the city.
 On 14 July 2016, the name of the city was finally changed to Kropyvnytskyi.

 Administrative status

 Kropyvnytskyi serves as administrative center of Kropyvnytskyi Raion and hosts the administration of Kropyvnytskyi urban hromada, one of the hromadas of Ukraine.

 Until 18 July 2020, Kropyvnytskyi was designated as a city of oblast significance and belonged to Kropyvnytskyi Municipality but not to Kropyvnytskyi Raion even though it was the center of the raion.
 It is divided into two districts — Fortechnyi and Podilskyi.
-The urban-type settlement of Nove is part of the Fortechnyi district.
+The urban-type settlement of Nove is part of the Fortechnyi District.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Kirovohrad Oblast to four, Kropyvnytskyi Municipality was merged into Kropyvnytskyi Raion.

 History

+Before the foundation

+In the 16th and the first half of the 18th centuries, the lands of modern Kropyvnytskyi and its adjacent districts belonged to Zaporozhian Sich.
+On the territory of modern Kropyvnytskyi were located the settlements of Ukrainian Cossacs, which gradually turned into districts of the city, including Kuschivka, Zavadivka and Velyka Balka.